mxsurft/alx-pre_course/README.md

-My first readme
-echo "This is amazing"
+echo "This is amazing right now"